jemdhb/motif-mark/README.md

 # Motifs

-Our goal is to generate a diagram indicating the location of motifs within our genes of interest.
-To do this we will scan through each fasta record looking for our motifs of interest (accounting for any existing wobble sequence).
-Any motifs found will be added to our diagram.
-Each gene/fasta records will be placed line-by-line inside our dynamically sized output diagram.
+Our goal is to generate a diagram indicating the location of motifs (from a motif file) within our genes of interest (from one fasta file).

+In our fasta file, we will scan each record for our motifs of interest (accounting for any existing wobble sequences).
+Any motifs found will be drawn on each gene/record within our dynamically sized output diagram.

+Genes are drawn to scale and will only span one line in our diagram.
 Within each gene, exons are denoted as black rectangles while introns are indicated by black lines.
 This diagram is outputted as a `.png`

 ## Usage